zhengchangsulab/ProSampler/README.md

 3. ProSampler.macos
 4. ProSampler.exe
 5. Markov.cc
-6. Markov.unix
-7. Markov.macos
-8. Markov.exe
-9. README.txt
+6. README.txt

 In additon to your input sequence file, ProSampler needs another file containing background sequences that match your input seqeunces.
-If no background sequences file is available to you, we provide a program Markov to generate the background sequences file.
+If no background sequences file is available to you, ProSampler will generate the background sequences file by itself.

-If you want to compile the Markov program, just type (suppose you are using a unix plaform): g++ -o Markov.unix Markov.cc
+If you want to compile the ProSampler program, just make sure that ProSampler.cc and Markov.cc are in the common current directory, and type (suppose you are using a unix plaform):

+	g++ -o ProSAMPLER.unix ProSampler.cc

 and:

-chmod +x Markov.unix
+	chmod +x ProSampler.unix

-Now you can run the program "Markov" by typing:
+Now you can run the program "ProSampler" by typing:
-./Markov.unix [options]
+./ProSampler.unix -i input_file [options]

-If you type the command without any input parameter option, you will get following Usage information:

 ***************************************************************************************************

-Usage:

-./Markov -i input_file_name -b output_file_name -f order_of_markov_model

 - input_file -

-The input file should be a plain TEXT file in the FASTA format as follows,
+The input file should be a plain TEXT file in the FASTA format as either type or mixed types of the follows,

+< 1 >

 	>sequence1 name
 	ACCCGGTTAACC [sequence 1 as ONE LINE]
 	>sequence2 name
 	ACATGTGTGTGA [sequence 2 as ONE LINE]

-If your sequences are listed in multiple lines as follows,
->seq1
+< 2 >
+	>sequence1 name
 	ATCTGAATGCA
 	AGCTGCACACGTTTTT
 	CAGATAAA

->seq2
+	>sequence2 name
 	AGTCAGACTACA
 	AGCTGCACACTTTT
 	CAGATAAA

->seq3
+< 3 >

+	>sequence1 name
 	AGTCG GTCAC GCACG CACAC
 	CGATT CAAAT TGTGA CGACG

-you need to merge the lines belonging to the same sequence into one, before running Markov.

-- output file -

-The output file has the same format as that of the input file.

-- order_of_markov_model -

-We provide four choices of the order of the Markov Model, i.e. 0, 1, 2, 3.
-The higher the order of the Markov Model, the more consistence between the nucleotide frequencies of input and output sequences.
+	>sequence2 name
+	CTCA CTTTTGGG GCATCGAA
+	CG  ATTTTACGACC CAGTGG

 ***************************************************************************************************

-The ProSampler program can be similarly compiled as the Markov program.
-ProSampler requirs the sequences files in the same format as does Markov.
+If you type the command without any input parameter option, you will get following Usage information

 ****************************************************************************************************